Charles W Russo

 This course introduces students to the principles of basic chemistry, the terminology, methodology and worldview of chemistry, and the practical application to everyday living.
 Topics are both descriptive and mathematical and include acids and bases, atomic structure, chemical equations and reactions, chemical language and nomenclature, gases, molecular structure, solution chemistry, chemical mathematics, organic chemistry, and biochemistry.
 The chemistry lab is designed for students to learn how to make qualitative and quantitative observations about physical and chemical phenomena, to make calculations, and to test their own reasoning.
 Students will acquire skills in laboratory techniques and thought processes through interactive virtual laboratories designed to help reinforce and build upon the concepts presented in the lecture portion of the class.

 This course will explore the sociological and psychological perspectives of sexual crimes as well as examine the legal and forensic aspects of rape.
 The impact rape has on its victims and society's reactions to sexual violence will be analyzed not only within the United States but around the world.
-The class will learn to distinguish between pornography and obscenity as well as aspects of offender rehabilitation.
-Proper collection and preservation of sexual battery kits is an important role law enforcement has in solving rape cases.
-A brief look at the appropriate items of physical evidence collected in a rape case and how the evidence is analyzed in the crime laboratory will also be addressed.
+Additionally the class will focus on aspects of causation and rehabilitation of rape crime as well as the proper collection, preservation and analysis of evidence in rape crimes.

 This course will explore the historical development of fingerprint analysis as well as discuss the future technologies being developed to enhance fingerprint evidence in the American criminal justice system.
 The class will use several case studies of real crimes in which fingerprint analysis made a major impact on these crimes and the system.